How to open your raw DNA file

 When you open your SelfDecode raw DNA file, it should appear as a text-based file with rows of letters and numbers.
 This is normal and expected.

 You can use any unzipping tool you prefer.
-One option our support team commonly uses is 7-Zip, which is free and available here:
+One free option commonly used by our support team is 7-Zip, available at:

-After unzipping the file, you should be able to see and access the raw DNA file inside.
+After unzipping the file, you'll be able to see and access your raw DNA file inside.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.